-The MSGin5G Service is designed and optimized for massive IoT device communication including thing-to-thing communication and person-to-thing communication and provides messaging capability in 5GS with messaging communication models including point-to-point, application-to-point, group and broadcast messaging.
+The MSGin5G Service is designed and optimized for massive IoT device communication including thing-to-thing communication and person-to-thing communication and provides messaging capability in 5GS with messaging communication models including Point-to-Point, Application-to-Point/Point-to-Application, Group and Broadcast messaging.

 3GPP TS 23.554 [2] has specified the application layer architecture, architectural requirements, procedures, information flows and some APIs, in order to support the MSGin5G Service.
 Various features are defined to ensure the efficient use and deployment of MSGin5G Service, including configuration, registration, message delivery, message aggregation, segmentation and reassembly.

-The present document specifies MSGin5G services offered by MSGin5G servers and MSGin5G Gateway, and APIs in detail, needed over MSGin5G-2/3/4 interfaces for interworking between MSGin5G Server and Legacy 3GPP UE, Non-3GPP UE or Application Server, with following functionalities need to be supported:
+The present document specifies MSGin5G Services offered by MSGin5G Servers and MSGin5G Gateway, and APIs in detail, needed over MSGin5G-2/3/4 interfaces for interworking between MSGin5G Server and Legacy 3GPP UE, Non-3GPP UE or Application Server, with following functionalities need to be supported:

-1. Server-side functionality with the sending and receiving of messages to/from Application Servers and/or other MSGin5G Service endpoints on other UEs, provided by MSGin5G server.
+1. Server-side functionality with the sending and receiving of messages to/from Application Servers and/or other MSGin5G Service endpoints on other UEs, provided by MSGin5G Server.

 2. Interconnecting two different messaging delivery mechanisms and assure the message integrity between different message delivery mechanisms, provided by Message Gateway.